CoolBeansProgramming/Data-Professions/README.md

 # Data-Professions
-Data collected from an online survey from data professionals
+Data collected from an online survey from data professionals.